 There is plenty of water along the route if you have a way to purify.
 Spigots can be found in the campgrounds that are on route.
 The first re-supply is the town of Speculator at mile 70.
 Speculator has plenty of food options (pizza, market, gas stations), hardware store, hotels and lodging.

 Indian Lake is another re-supply at 108 miles.
 Options include a Stewarts gas station/market.
 One note on Stewarts Shops: they are usually open as early as 6 am and close at 11pm.
 The hours vary but not by much.
 This is all you will find in most Adirondack towns- They carry everything from packaged food to pizza to made-to-order sandwiches and ice cream.
 They are also a fairly well stocked convenience store.
-Other options in Indian Lake include a Mexican restaurant, hardware store/general store, pizza shop, and a bar.
+Other options in Indian Lake include a hardware store/general store, pizza shop, and a bar/pub or two.
 There are limited lodging options.

 Inlet at mile 145 is another re-supply.
 The Market/general store has great sandwiches, a bakery and anything else you may need.
 There is a pizza shop, coffee shop, a couple cafes and a few places to stay.
-Also a bike shop (Pedals & Petals) on route!
+Also THE ONLY bike shop on route!
+Pedals & Petals is located right on the main street.

 Star Lake at mile 215 has few options.
-The main gas station is also a pizza/sandwich shop/ convenience store.
-There is a coffee shop and small market.
+The main gas station (Circle K) is also a pizza/sandwich shop/ convenience store, hrs are 430am – midnight.
+There is a great coffee shop and small market.

-Westport at mile 391 is also a small historic town on Lake Champlain.
-There is a pizza shop, a small market or two and a cafe.
+Westport at mile 391 is a small historic town on Lake Champlain.
+There is a pizza shop, a small market or two and a great coffee shop/cafe.
+The Inn in Westport and the Westport Lakeside Motel are lodging options.

 At mile 466, North Creek would be the last reliable re-supply.
 There is a full grocery store here, a few lodging options, pizza shop, cafe and a bakery.